joeytwiddle/d2l-one/README.md

 4. Follow the instructions on the URL, then copy the code it gives you, and paste it to the d2l-api process

 Note: After a couple of weeks, my token was revoked.
 I think Google did that auomatically because our app is still in testing phase.
-(Source: 3. [here](https://stackoverflow.com/a/67456685))
+(Source: 3. [here](https://stackoverflow.com/a/67456685)) You may be able to verify this by looking at the [activity page](https://console.cloud.google.com/home/activity) to see if Google automatically deleted the keys.

 ## Deployment